-A day trip to Dry Tortugas National Park
+The BEST day trip to Dry Tortugas National Park (UPDATED 2025)

 The History of Dry Tortugas National Park and Fort Jefferson

-If you are like me, I like a name that makes sense.
-I really love it when it is kind of in your face, too!
+If you are like me, you like a name that makes sense.
+I love it when it is kind of in your face, too!
 The name Dry Tortugas, a collection of seven keys, is named quite literally for two reasons:

-1. There was no freshwater source on the island and therefore “dry” was added as a warning for those who visited to bring their own water.
+There was no freshwater source on the island, and therefore “dry” was added as a warning for those who visited to bring their own drinking water.

 Despite all that cool history, Dry Tortugas deteriorated over time due to hurricanes and being abandoned.
-But, it was designated as a National Monument by President Franklin Roosevelt in 1935 and it finally achieved the National Park status in 1992.
-It is now a place that tourist flock to see Fort Jefferson or enjoy a great snorkel experience!
+But it was designated as a National Monument by President Franklin Roosevelt in 1935, and it finally achieved National Park status in 1992.
+It is now a place that tourists flock to see Fort Jefferson or enjoy a great snorkel experience!

 Traveling solo and want to still get incredible photos of yourself so you can remember the places you visit?
 Check out my tried and true options!
 I have personally done ALL of these options and I have gotten amazing results!
 Trust me, I am a photographer. ?